rajasgadgil/kings-interview-task-backend/README.md

 Connections are made using PDO mysql for complete security

-Host name is set to 127.0.0.1 to avoid CORS and browser restrictions while requesting APIs fromt this server
+Host name is set to 127.0.0.1 to avoid CORS and browser restrictions while requesting APIs from this server

-# this setup was created and tested using MAMP on MAC OS (not been tested on XAMPP/WAMP/DOCKER)
+This setup was created and tested using MAMP on MAC OS (not been tested on XAMPP/WAMP/DOCKER)